openimis/openimis_docs/web_app_vb_user_manual.rst

       ..

       Claims which can be selected for being processed are ones whose claim status is **Checked** and **Feedback Status** and **Review Status** are not **Idle**.
 The checkbox on the top of the Result Panel can be used to select multiple claims.
 The process happens while a user stays on the same page.
-Once the process is done, a popup window (:ref:`image157`) showing results of the process will be shown.
+Once the process is done, a popup window (:ref:`Image 157<image157>`) showing results of the process will be shown.

       .. _image157:
       .. figure:: /img/user_manual/image129.png